kubernetes/website/content/en/blog/_posts/2020-05-27-An-Introduction-to-the-K8s-Infrastructure-Working-Group.md

 ## What Issues Does the K8s-Infrastructure Working Group Tackle?

-The team took on the complex task of managing the many moving parts of infrastructure that sustain Kubernetes as a project.
+The team took on the complex task of managing the many moving parts of the infrastructure that sustains Kubernetes as a project.

 The need started with necessity: the first problem they took on was a complete migration of all of the project's infrastructure from Google-owned infrastructure to the Cloud Native Computing Foundation (CNCF).
 This is being done so that the project is self-sustainable without the need of any direct assistance from individual vendors.
 This breaks down in the following ways: